Optimal uncertainty bounds for multivariate kernel regression under bounded noise: A Gaussian process-based dual

 In this work, we derive a tight, deterministic uncertainty bound for noise bounded by an intersection of ellipsoids, encompassing point-wise bounded and energy-bounded noise realizations.
-The result is given in terms of the unconstrained optimizer of a Gaussian process-based dual function (\cref{sec:main_result}).
-We extend and generalize the results in~\cite{lahr_optimal_2025-neurips} to the multivariate case as well as to an intersection of ellipsoidal noise bounds, also covering point-wise bounded noise realizations assumed in~\cite{maddalena_deterministic_2021,reed_error_2025,hashimoto_learning-based_2022-1,yang_kernel-based_2024,scharnhorst_robust_2023}.
-Additionally, we provide a thorough comparison with other existing deterministic bounds, showing that our bound encompasses the ones by~\cite{hashimoto_learning-based_2022-1,yang_kernel-based_2024,scharnhorst_robust_2023,lahr_optimal_2025-neurips} as special cases (\cref{sec:discussion}).
+The result is given in terms of the unconstrained optimizer of an invex, Gaussian process-based dual function (\cref{sec:main_result}), and is directly applicable in the multi-output case with partial measurements.
+We provide a thorough comparison with other existing deterministic bounds, showing that our bound encompasses those in~\cite{hashimoto_learning-based_2022-1,yang_kernel-based_2024,scharnhorst_robust_2023,lahr_optimal_2025} as special cases (\cref{sec:discussion}).
 Finally, we numerically compare the bounds' conservatism and solve time using an application example inspired by multivariate quadrotor dynamics learning subject to direction-dependent wind disturbances (\cref{sec:application}).
 We provide a further generalization of the proposed uncertainty bounds, including a convex formulation, in \iftoggle{arxiv}{ \cref{sec:app_generalized_bounds}. }{ \cite[Appendix~E]{lahr_optimal_2026}. }